 (I) Edge Detection: The Canny edge detection algorithm was applied to each frame to identify the boundaries of the tibia and femur [25].
 Parameters such as gradient thresholds and Gaussian blur strength were optimized manually to isolate the bone edges.
 This step resulted in binary images highlighting the detected edges, including the interior cortical bone boundaries.

 (II) Edge Labeling: Connected-component labeling [26] was performed on the binary edge images to isolate specific structural features and distinguish the desired interior cortical bone edges from other detected edges.
 The labeling algorithm groups adjacent pixels into distinct regions or "components".
-For the connected component labeling diagonally adjacent pixels were considered to be part of the same component.
-These settings were carefully tuned to ensure that each bone's interior edge was consistently identified as a single, continuous component across the entire image stack.
+Full 3D connectivity was used, meaning pixels could be considered part of the same component if they were adjacent (including diagonally) either within a frame or across consecutive frames.
+This approach ensured that the same bone edge maintained a consistent label throughout the motion sequence, facilitating tracking across frames. .
 In steps I and II, the edge detection and labeling parameters were optimized once for the given image contrast and resolution, and then applied consistently across all datasets and frames.

 (III) Reference Point Extraction: A set of reference points was established along the labeled edges of the tibia and femur in the initial frame (fully flexed position).
 The process began by identifying the most distal point of each bone and then sorting the edge points using a greedy nearest neighbor algorithm [27].
 The sorted points were then downsampled to 80 equidistant points using cubic spline interpolation [28].
 By establishing these reference points in the initial frame, a template of equidistant points along the bone edges was created that could be transformed to match the bone positions in subsequent frames, facilitating the tracking of bone movement throughout the motion sequence.